Regulation

 Location

-Announcement of the team selection for the Consulting Challenge: Crack the Data [Part I]
+Notification of selected teams for the Consulting Challenge: Crack the Data [Part I] Until April 7

-Consulting Challenge Presentation: Crack the Data [Part 1]
+Presentation of the Consulting Challenge: Crack the Data [Part I]

 May 12th